zeldaret/oot/README.md

 #### 4. Prepare a base ROM

-Copy over your copy of the Master Quest (Debug) ROM inside the root of this new project directory.
+Copy over your copy of the Master Quest (Debug) ROM inside the `baseroms/gc-eu-mq-dbg` path of this new project directory.

-Rename the file to "baserom.gc-eu-mq-dbg.z64", "baserom_original.n64" or "baserom_original.v64", depending on the original extension.
+Rename the file to `baserom.z64`, `baserom.n64` or `baserom.v64`, depending on the original extension.

 #### 5. Setup the ROM and build process